 David Gorton (b.1978) is a composer based in London.
 A winner of the Royal Philharmonic Society Composition Prize, his large-scale works include "The Fall of Babel" for the BBC Symphony Orchestra, "Oblique Prayers" for Claire Booth and the London Sinfonietta, and "Schmetterlingsspiel" for Christopher Redgate and Ensemble Exposé.

-David Gorton was a student at Durham University, King’s College London, and the Royal Academy of Music, studying composition with Harrison Birtwistle and Simon Bainbridge.
+David Gorton was a student at Durham University, Kings College London, and the Royal Academy of Music, studying composition with Harrison Birtwistle and Simon Bainbridge.
 From 2004-06 he held a Leverhulme Trust Early Career Fellowship.
-He has been an associate researcher at the Orpheus Institute in Ghent, and a composer-in-residence at the Blair School of Music at Vanderbilt University.
-He has taught at the Royal Academy of Music since 2006, where he is an Associate Professor of the University of London.
+He has taught at the Royal Academy of Music since 2006, where he is a Professor of the University of London.